 Where do I start?

 Only certain classes qualify as dual enrollment.
 Please see your counselor to make sure you are enrolled in the correct class to receive the credit.
-For a complete listing of Hamilton’s dual enrollment classes,please use this link: http://www.cgc.maricopa.edu/Academics/Dual/ClassLists13_14/Hamilton%202013-2014.pdf
+For a complete listing of Hamilton’s dual enrollment classes, please use this link:

-Students should obtain a registration form from their dual enrollment certified teacher.
+Students should obtain a registration form from their dual enrollment certified teacher or Dual Enrollment office C223.
 Complete the steps indicated on the front cover to begin the registration process.
 Fill in the form completely, and then bring it to C223 to be reviewed and signed.
-Follow the above steps, and then turn in the paperwork to the admissions office at CGCC.
+Registration forms received after this date will need to be driven over to the CGCC campus- Coyote Center.
+CGCC's final due date is September 19, 2016.

-Tuition for 2013-14 is $81 per credit hour, with a $15registration fee per semester.
+Tuition for 2016-17 is $86 per credit hour, with a $15 registration fee per semester.
 If your student is enrolled in a year-long class, they only need to register in the Fall.
 Payment is done solely through CGCC.
-You may pay on-line, or in person at the campus.
+You may pay on-line.
 Payment plans are available, as well as financial aid.
 For more information, go to www.cgc.edu/dual.
-The payment deadline for Fall 2013-14 is Monday, September 16th.
-For Spring registrations,the payment deadline is Monday, February 10th, 2014.
+The payment deadline for Fall is Monday, September 19, 2016.
+For Spring registrations,the payment deadline is Monday, February 13, 2017.

 My student took a class at Hamilton last year, and I just found out it was a dual enrollment course.
 Can he still get the college credit for that class?